-It depresses the release of hypothalamic and pituitary hormones and is believed to depress the reticular activation system, affecting basal metabolism, body temperature, wakefulness, vasomotor tone, and emesis.
+It depresses the release of hypothalamic and pituitary hormones and is believed to push the reticular activation system, affecting basal metabolism, body temperature, wakefulness, vasomotor tone, and emesis.

-For the treatment of depressive disorders, the recommended dose is 25 mg, orally every 8 hours.
+For depressive disorders, the recommended dose is 25 mg orally every 8 hours.

 Common side effects can include: